mtitolo/BCDemoCode/README.md

 Popovers Blank is a stripped-down project that can be used to follow along.

-SplitViews is an empty Master/Detail project that I'll use as a starting point.
+SplitViews is a finished Master/Detail project.

+SplitViews Blank is just the template you get from the Master/Detail project.
+Compare it to the completed project to see what we did.